-However, the amount of fuel that a vehicle consumes depends on many parameters including frequency and rates of acceleration / deceleration, how aggressively the vehicle is driven, how much load is applied to the vehicles engine, its state of maintenance, tyre inflation and use of air conditioning.
+However, the amount of fuel that a vehicle consumes in travelling a certain distance depends on many parameters such as; the driving cycle, how aggressively the vehicle is driven, the load applied to the engine, state of maintenance, tyre inflation and use of air conditioning etc. It is impossible to know about all these parameters for every vehicle on the road and averages have to be used for what are in fact quite variable rates of fuel consumption for different groups of vehicle types.

 The fuel consumption factors used in the NAEI calculations are polynomial functions expressing the relationship between fuel consumption rate and average vehicle speed for each class of vehicle.
 These are based on measurements of fuel consumption and emission rates for samples of in-service vehicles taken off the road and tested under controlled laboratory conditions over a range of different operational drive cycles.
 The factors used by the NAEI come largely from a database held by TRL of factors measured over different test cycles that simulate real world conditions.
-For some of the more modern classes of vehicles and technologies that have yet to be tested, however, AEA has ;used its expert judgement to populate missing information.
+However, we have had to fill in gaps using expert judgement, especially for more modern classes of vehicles and technologies that have yet to be tested.
 This is especially the case for large HGVs and buses where the test sample size is small; it is very expensive to carry out these tests and they require special facilities.
-Using average speed of a vehicle is itself a crude, but so far the only kind of indicator, to the way a vehicle operates.
+Using average speed of a vehicle is itself a crude, but so far, the only kind of indicator to the way a vehicle operates.
 There could be many different cycles, all with the same average speed, that have different amounts of acceleration and deceleration built into them and for each of these, the fuel consumption rate will be very different.

-Emissions for the key air quality pollutants (NO_x, PM10, PM{2.5}, SO2, NMVOC, Benzene, 1,3-butadiene, and CO) are calculated using speed related emission factors multiplied by vehicle flows on the road network.
+Emissions for the key air quality pollutants (NO_x , PM{10} , $PM{2.5}$, SO_2 , NMVOC, Benzene, 1,3-butadiene, and CO) are calculated using speed related emission factors multiplied by vehicle flows on the road network.
 For other pollutants such as CO_2 and heavy metals, fuel consumption is used as a proxy for the distribution of emissions.